openbraininstitute/platform-docs/README.md

 > [!WARNING]
 > Please, use **always** SVG file format while working with new figures.
 Name the files as `*.drawio.svg` for the plugin to automatically detect the Draw.io files in VSCode.

+## Acknowledgements

+The development of this was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+For license see LICENSE.txt.

+Copyright (c) 2023-2024 Blue Brain Project/EPFL